castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 ## Ubuntu Core 16.04 with Docker containers

 Finally, something totally different.
 I am pretty sure "home server" doesn't rank high on the use case here, but I figured I would give it a shot.
-I took the same 'docker-compose' files from before, except this time I deploy on top of ubuntu-core.
+I took the same `docker-compose` files from before, except this time I deploy on top of ubuntu-core.

-This gives me some nice features over the mutable Ubuntu.
+This gives me some nice features over the mutable-buntu.
 First off, atomic upgrades.
 Everytime it gets a new kernel it just reboots, and then on boot all the containers update and come back up.

 This has a few teething issues.
 First off, if there's a kernel update it's just going to reboot, you can't really control that.
 Another is, it really is small, so it's missing tools.
 It can only install snaps, so no rsync, no git, no curl, no wget.
 I'm not going to run git out of a docker container.
 Also I couldn't figure out how to run docker as the non-root user and I can't seem to find the documentation on how to do that anywhere.

-I have this setup still running on a spare box so I can keep track of it.

 ## ContainerOS with Docker containers